dereckdemezquita/gpt-2/DEVELOPERS.md

 # Installation

+- Note Python 3.6 along with TF 1.12.0 seems to run stably up to the 774M model.

 Git clone this repository, and `cd` into directory for remaining commands
 ```
 git clone https://github.com/openai/gpt-2.git && cd gpt-2